rhtarora/RAProgressRing/README.md

 # RAProgressRing

-#### RAProgressRing is simplest approach to bring circular progress in your application with minimal code.
+#### RAProgressRing is the simplest approach to bringing circular progress in your application with minimal code.

 ## Features